Highway revolts in the United States: Chicago metropolitan area

 The Amstutz Expressway was meant to be a lakeshore expressway in North Chicago and Waukegan.
 However, a large portion in northern North Chicago was never completed, so the road exists in two small portions.
 The Waukegan portion is frequently referred to as "The Highway to Nowhere" because of its uselessness.
 Sheridan Road runs along the expressway the entire length.

 There were plans to upgrade Lake Shore Drive to full Interstate standards, and two separate designations were proposed for this upgrade.
 First designated as Interstate 494 (before that designation was moved to the Crosstown Expressway), and later, Interstate 694, the project was canceled after opposition from North Side residents who didn't want an interstate in their communities, fearing that land along the shores of Lake Michigan would be lost.
 Lake Shore Drive remains a US route, rather than an interstate highway, with a mix of interchanges and at-grade intersections.

-The Crosstown Expressway was a proposed highway in the 1970s that would have run westward from near the present confluence of the Chicago Skyway and the Dan Ryan Expressway on Chicago's south side toward Cicero Avenue near Chicago Midway International Airport.
+The Crosstown Expressway was a proposed highway in the 1970s that would have run westward from near the present confluence of the Chicago Skyway and the Dan Ryan Expressway on Chicago's south side toward Cicero Avenue near Midway International Airport.
 From there, the freeway would have run northward along and parallel to Cicero to the Edens – Kennedy junction on the north side of Chicago.
 The highway, which would have been designated Interstate 494, was canceled in 1979 by elected officials, who cited the $1.2 billion price tag as reason enough to terminate the project.
-Monies from the aborted highway ultimately went to the construction of the Chicago Transit Authority's Orange Line, connecting the Loop with Midway Airport, and an extension to the CTA's Blue Line, connecting downtown with O'Hare Airport.
+Monies from the aborted highway ultimately went to the construction of the Chicago Transit Authority's Orange Line, connecting the Loop with Midway Airport, and an extension to the CTA's Blue Line, connecting downtown with O'Hare International Airport.